Because buckets come from patience, practice, and persistence!

 Another thing to work on is hand-eye coordination.
 It’s important to feel and see where the ball is, and where it’s going to be once you make a move—since getting the ball where you want it to go is a pretty important concept in any ball game.

 Combining both your vertical jump and hand-eye coordination is the next step.
-We like to advance our skills with both of these things right on our backyard trampoline.
+We like to advance our skills with both of these things right on our outdoor trampoline.
 Adding the AlleyOOP Proflex basketball hoop attachment is the final piece to the puzzle to really work up those skills.

 Get ready to shine on the court?
 Get started!